VMI-ETH/newsletter/contents/June-2025/body.md

 Stay tuned for more details!

 ### To teach or not to teach?!
-Call for New Board Members!
+Call for New Board Member!

 Did you know that you can get teaching points by joining the VMI Board?!